Greenville County offering rental assistance to those impacted by the pandemic

 “And the goal is to make sure that nobody loses their home, nobody gets evicted, and everybody has shelter during the covid pandemic,” said Mihalic.

-To qualify, you have to make less than 80-percent of the area median income.
-For a single person living in Greenville, that’s roughly $42,000 dollars, and for a family of four, that’s roughly $60,0000 dollars.
+To qualify, you have to make less than 80 percent of the area median income.
+For a single person living in Greenville, that’s roughly $42,000, and for a family of four, that’s roughly $60,0000.

 But there are other criteria.